DoctorMcKay/node-steam-user/README.md

 Emitted when our group list is downloaded from Steam after logon.

 ### friendsGroupList
+- `groups` - An object whose structure is identical to the [`myFriendGroups`](#myfriendgroups) property

 **v1.10.0 or later is required to use this event**

-Emitted when our friends group list is downloaded from Steam after logon (In the client it self the groups are called tags).
+Emitted when our friends group list is downloaded from Steam after logon (in the official client, these are called *tags*).

+The `myFriendGroups` property will be updated **after** this event is emitted, so you can compare `groups` with the property to see what changed.

 ### friendOrChatMessage
 - `senderID` - The message sender, as a `SteamID` object